Calem Nieuwenhof

-Calem Nieuwenhof (born 17 February 2001) is an Australian professional footballer who plays as a defensive midfielder for club Heart of Midlothian.
+Calem Nieuwenhof (born 17 February 2001) is an Australian professional soccer player who plays as a defensive midfielder for A-League club Perth Glory, on loan from club Heart of Midlothian.

 Raised in the northern suburbs of Sydney, Nieuwenhof started his professional career with Sydney FC, for whom he made his debut in the AFC Champions League in November 2020 and later signed his first contract with.
 He soon departed after experiencing frequent injuries and signed with Sydney rivals Western Sydney Wanderers in June 2022.
 After a consistent season, in which received plaudits, Nieuwenhof signed for Heart of Midlothian in July 2023.

 An Australian international, Nieuwenhof received his first call-up to represent the Australia U23 in March 2023.
 He played his first tournament in the Maurice Revello Tournament held in France.

 Early life

 Nieuwenhof was born in North Curl Curl, the northern suburbs of Sydney, Australia.
 He was interested in football from a young age due to his father and grew up supporting Sydney FC.
 At the age of four, he joined Curl Curl FC before moving into the NPL youth level, by the time he was 12, with Manly United.